This Kite Activities and Wind Theme page is filled with preschool activities and ideas for all areas of your classroom.

 I know, this doesn't technically go with a Kite Activities theme, however--they fly and they're cool and the kids will love them!

-Materials Needed: One fabric square for each child (12 inch square--like a bandana size); Four 12 inch pieces of yarn or string; empty spool (one for each child) or other items that you can tie onto the bottom.
+Materials Needed: One fabric square for each child (12 inch square--like a bandanna size); Four 12 inch pieces of yarn or string; empty spool (one for each child) or other items that you can tie onto the bottom.

 In advance, hole punch the 4 corners of the fabric.
 Have the children help to put one piece of yarn into each hole.
 Tie each piece of yarn.